-The Child Life Practicum experience at Intermountain Healthcare provides students the opportunity to become more familiar with discipline of Child Life by providing opportunities to learn about children’s reactions to hospitalization, encouraging the development of observation skills with individuals and groups, providing a supportive environment to integrate theory into clinical practice, enhancing the student’s experience with planning activities and helping to develop professional communication skills.
+The Intermountain Child Life Practicum is an observational experience offered through Utah’s premier healthcare system.
+The practicum helps the student to become more familiar with the discipline of child life by providing opportunities to learn about children’s reactions to hospitalization, encouraging the development of observation skills with individuals and groups, providing a supportive environment to integrate theory into clinical practice, enhancing the student’s experience with planning activities and helping to develop professional communication skills.

-The practicum program is offered as an 8-hour per week, one semester practicum totaling 120 hours.
+Child Life Services are provided at seven hospitals with a free-standing children hospital and six community hospitals.
+The practicum program is offered as an 8-hour per week, one semester practicum, totaling 120 hours.
 This is a non-paid practicum that prepares students for a child life internship.

 Goals and Objectives